 Hannah works primarily on the wheel, although she enjoys some hand building and sculptural detail on pottery as well.
 Her work tends to be functional, because she wants the objects to be useful as well as beautiful.
 Hannah designs plates and bowls, vases and candlesticks, casseroles and goblets.

-I became a potter in December, 2000, after I had already turned 50 years old.
-I had always loved to make things: clothes, bread, Christmas ornaments.
-As a young mother and a teacher of French and Latin to middle school students, I only had time enough to take evening or summer classes in pottery at the Creative Arts Workshop.
-I used to say, “I do pottery,” like a hobby or a pastime.
-For my daughterʼs wedding, however, in December, 2000, I decided to make for every guest a vessel to hold a hyacinth which would grow and bloom and remind its owner of my daughter and of the coming spring.
-I made well over 200.
-Not because there were 200 guests, but because there were so many pots that I felt were inadequate for the occasion.
-Around number 150 I began to feel as if I really had control of what I was doing, that I had developed the skill or the expertise to call myself, proudly, a potter.
+Hannah became a potter in December, 2000, as an adult.
+She liked pottery as a hobby or a pastime, but for her daughter’s wedding, Hannah decided to make for every guest a vessel to hold a hyacinth.
+Hannah made well over 200.
+Not because there were 200 guests, but because there were so many pots that she felt were inadequate for the occasion.
+Around number 150 Hannah began to feel as if she really had control of what she was doing, that she had finally developed the skill or the expertise to call herself, proudly, a potter.